Mayra Verónica

 In 2012, Verónica signed an exclusive worldwide co-publishing deal with BMG Chrysalis in the US.
 In 2013, she signed with Simon Cowell's label Syco Music (Sony Music).
-Her debut EP, "Mama Mia", was released on August 29th, 2013 on Syco Music by Sony Music Entertainment UK.
-In 2015 Mayra Veronica signed a major record worldwide deal with Warner Bros.
+Her debut EP, "Mama Mia", was released on August 29, 2013, on Syco Music by Sony Music Entertainment UK.
+In 2015, Mayra Veronica signed a major record worldwide deal with Warner Bros.
 Records.

-The Cuban-American's career has seen her grace the covers of FHM, Shape & Maxim, along with high-profile national ad campaigns with L'Oréal, Coca-Cola & Nike.
+The Cuban-American's career has seen her grace the covers of Billboard Magazine, FHM, Shape & Maxim, along with high-profile national ad campaigns with L'Oréal, Coca-Cola & Nike.

-Verónica is a spokeswoman for the USO.
+She is a spokeswoman for the USO and is the founder of MVA Entertainment Group, a company dedicated to the promotion, publicity and management of independent music artists.

 Early life

-Mayra Verónica was born in Havana, Cuba, where her father was a member of Cuba's big band, Los Dada.
-In 1984, she came to the US with her mother, Mayra Rodriguez, leaving behind the rest of her family, including her father, Arturo Aruca, and sister Giselle Guzman.
+Mayra Verónica was born in Havana, Cuba, where her father was a member of one of Cuba's rock bands, Los Dada.
+At the age of six, she moved to Miami with her mother, Mayra Rodriguez, leaving behind the rest of her family, including her father, Arturo Aruca, and sister, Giselle Guzman.
 Her father came a year later and reunited with Veronica and her mother, while her sister was unable to meet them until thirteen years later.
 Mayra grew up with little money and food was sometimes scarce.

-A gifted student, Verónica made her way through ballet school by befriending other girls (other students from her school who could afford the training), while surviving difficult financial circumstances at home.
-Her first boyfriend, at the age of 15, was an artist of the same age who often painted her nude or semi-nude.